google/WebFundamentals/src/content/en/tools/lighthouse/audits/fast-3g.md

 ## Overview {: #overview }

-Many mobile users of your page experience the equivalent of a slow 4G network connection.
+Many users of your page visit over a slow cellular network connection.
 Ensuring that your page loads fast over a simulated mobile network ensures that your page loads in a reasonable amount of time for your mobile users.